Spina02/arduino-oscilloscope/README.md

 ## Components

 - Arduino Mega 2560
-- whatever sensor to test the oscilloscope (simple wires are also ok)
+- Whatever sensor to test the oscilloscope (simple wires are also ok)

 ## Project Structure

 - Arduino/: Contains the Arduino code for the oscilloscope.
 - Linux/: Contains the PC client code for controlling the oscilloscope and visualizing the data.

-## prerequisites
+## Prerequisites

 - linux

     ```sh
-    sudo apt-get install arduino arduino-mk gnuplot make
+    sudo apt-get install arduino gnuplot make
     ```

 - arch